sfernandez0/Project1/README.md

 These parameters allow users to adjust the level of sparsity, convergence precision, and computational cost.

 * Are there specific inputs that your implementation has trouble with?
 Given more time, could you work around these or is it fundamental?
+  The current implementation may face challenges with:
+    - Extremely high-dimensional data or very high collinearity among features, which can lead to numerical instability.
+    - Data that deviates significantly from the assumptions of linear regression (e.g., non-linearity or heteroscedasticity).
+With additional time, improvements such as more robust numerical techniques (e.g., better regularized matrix inversion methods) and enhanced pre-processing steps could help mitigate these issues.
+However, some limitations may be inherent to the Lasso formulation in particularly challenging settings.